v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 Security architecture

-DataMoat is designed around local ownership: supported source records are captured on your machine, written into encrypted vault storage, and searched only after a local unlock.
-The website says this carefully because it maps to the implementation, not to a marketing promise.
+DataMoat is designed around local ownership: supported source records, skills, and attachments are captured on your machine, written into AES-256-GCM encrypted memory archive storage, and searched only after a local unlock.
+DataMoat does not receive your transcripts, skills, attachments, memory database, search history, or memory encryption keys.

 Background capture can keep saving new supported records while the UI remains locked.
-Reading, searching, and exporting old vault content still require an approved unlock path.
+Reading and searching existing memory content still require an approved unlock path: password, optional TOTP, Touch ID on supported Macs, or recovery phrase.

-AES-256-GCMAuthenticated vault, state, raw record, and attachment encryption.
+AES-256-GCMAuthenticated memory archive, state, raw source record, offset, skills, and attachment encryption.

-scryptPassword verifier and wrapped vault-key derivation, with timing-safe comparison.
+scryptPassword verifier and wrapped memory encryption key release, with timing-safe comparison.

-capture/writeSupported source records are read from local files and written as encrypted vault records.
+capture/writeSupported source records are read from local files and written as encrypted memory records.

 raw-firstOriginal source lines are stamped with SHA-256 and encrypted before extraction builds searchable views.

-unlock/readPassword, optional TOTP, Touch ID on supported Macs, recovery phrase, or one-time code opens a read/search session.
+unlock/readPassword, optional TOTP, Touch ID on supported Macs, or recovery phrase opens a read/search session.

-audit/healthAudit entries are hash-chained; diagnostics redact passwords, tokens, recovery material, and vault keys.
+audit/healthAudit entries are hash-chained for current-log integrity checks; diagnostics redact passwords, tokens, recovery material, and memory encryption keys.

 01 / encryption